-I have audited the individual financial statements of GEOM Developments Limited (the Company), set out on Pages 10 to 29, which comprise the statement of financial position as at 31 December 2016, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of Geom Developments Limited (the Company) set out on pages 7 to 32 which comprise the statement of financial position as at 31st December 2017 and the income statement, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies.

-In my opinion, the accompanying financial statements give a true and fair view of the financial position of GEOM Developments Limited as at 31 December 2016 for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and have been properly prepared in accordance with the requirements of the Companies Act (Cap.
+In my opinion, the accompanying financial statements give a true and fair view of the financial position of Geom Developments Limited as at 31st December 2017, and of the Company's financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and have been properly prepared in accordance with the requirements of the Companies Act (Cap.
 386).